 How much can you gift to your child or grandchild each year?

 You can gift your child or grandchild as much money as you like from any regular income you receive, such as from a pension.
-However, you have to set this up as a regular payment (for example monthly or yearly), and it must not affect your standard of living.
+However, you have to set this up as a regular payment (for example monthly or yearly), and it mustn't affect your standard of living.
 This is known as "normal expenditure out of income".

 Other gifts, such as one-off gifts or gifts that don't come out of your regular income, could be cash or other things you own like shares you've bought in companies.